simon-i1-h/brainpoop/README.md

 # Brainpoop programming language

-Brainpoop is a programming language like Brainfuck.
+Brainpoop is a programming language like brainfuck.

 ## Build